 Simulation Semantics for Oracles in a Computation #

-to answer oracle queries, with initial state s
+using so to answer oracle queries, with initial state s.

 so that lemmas specific to certain simulation oracles get applied firts.